moneroexamples/access-blockchain-in-cpp/README.md

 sudo mkdir -p /opt/bitmonero-dev/headers

 # find the header files (i.e., those with extension of *.h)
-# and copy them to /opt/bitmonero-dev/headers
+# and copy them to /opt/bitmonero-dev/headers.
-# but this time the structure of directions is important
+# but this time the structure of directories is important
 # so rsync is used to find and copy the headers files
 sudo rsync -zarv --include="*/" --include="*.h" --exclude="*" --prune-empty-dirs ./ /opt/bitmonero-dev/headers
  ```